 The industry-standard way to compare solar prices is cost per watt ($/W).
 In 2026, you can expect to pay between $2.50 and $3.50 per watt before incentives, depending on your location, installer, and equipment choices.
 Premium panels (like SunPower or REC Alpha) run higher, while budget-friendly options from brands like Canadian Solar or Trina come in at the lower end.

-The Federal Solar Tax Credit (ITC)
+The Federal Solar Tax Credit Has Expired

 State and Local Incentives